 Which means that no opinion, justification or emotional rationalization about the virtues of healthcare regulation and the vices of the current healthcare system really matter.
 If we agree with Bernie, we agree with arbitrary law.
 We either follow the Constitution or we don’t.
 It really is that straight forward.

-Seriously, think about it.
+Think about it.
 What would Bernie say if someone asked him this question:

-What on earth would he say?
+What would he say?
 He’d either have to own up to his blatant violation of the Constitution or backtrack on his manipulative propaganda.
 We all know the truth of the matter is that all of these candidates, and many in the Republican party as well, do not care what the Constitution says.

 People, the policy playing field today isn’t even in the realm of Constitutional congressional power.
 Affordable housing for all?
 Where on earth did the federal government get the power to provide that for us?
 If it’s not from the Constitution—which it isn’t—then it comes from nowhere.
 If it comes from nowhere, then nothing confines it.
 This means that there is no limit to government’s reach then.
 Their power is arbitrary.